aranwmurphy/redcircle/README.md

     console.log(elements);
     // ['9', '8', '7', '6', '5', '4', '3', '2', '1', '0']

-    // Get a slice of elements in the buffer const slice = await rcircle.slice(0, 2);
+    // Get a range of elements in the buffer const slice = await rcircle.slice(0, 2);
     console.log(slice);
     // ['9', '8', '7']